 Just as public radio stations hold pledge drives to secure listener support, we now are asking our readers to step up — for less than $2 per week — and pay a greater share of our costs.
 That extra revenue will offset the dip in advertising dollars, allowing us to continue to provide the local news our readers depend on every day.

 As the only consistent and dedicated source for local news about our communities, our 25 newspapers and websites provide powerful storytelling and reliable reporting.
 By keeping our readers informed about local issues, we help make our communities the best places they can be.

-If it weren't for the Woodburn Indpendent, who would cover annual graduation ceremonies, weekly sports contests or weekend community events?
+If it weren't for the Wilsonville Spokesman, who would cover annual community ceremonies, weekly sports contests or weekend community celebrations?
 Who would tell the stories of our amazing kids, local veterans and the community members who died?

-The Woodburn Independent's journalists serve a key role by monitoring our elected officials and public institutions.
+The Spokesman journalists serve a key role by monitoring our elected officials and public institutions.
 They keep tabs on our schools, local police and fire departments and business organizations.
 In short, they watch out for you.

 Our media group has fared far better than most as the U.S. newspaper industry has navigated through two decades of digital transformation.
 We continue to have a firm financial foundation.
 But the clearest path toward long-term sustainability and growth requires a heavier reliance on you, our reader.